 In 1946, FJC obtained temporary buildings, known as T shacks, most of which came from the Santa Ana Army Air Base, the official headquarters for the West Coast Air Corp Training Centers, which had been deactivated on March 31, 1946.
 The campus was desperate for classroom space and these buildings were used to teach much of the agriculture, physical science, pre-engineering, drafting, general electricity, radionics, and radio speech classes.
 The two wooden buildings shown here were part of eight temporary surplus structures located just north of the Commerce Building (the 300 building), which were painted to coincide with the color scheme used on surrounding permanent structures.
 The federal and state governments had gone into debt to finance the war, and it would be almost a decade before the campus would be able to construct new permanent buildings.
 Although designed only to tide over FJC until new classroom buildings could be constructed, the T shacks remained on the campus for decades.

 In 1953, FJC began a second expansion phase that was to continue into the 1960s.
-The Pasadena architectural firm of Taylor, Warren, Nishimoto and Connor (later Taylor and Connor) was selected by the Trustees to formulate a new general plan for the campus, but the architectural design of the buildings fell to William Henry Taylor (1912-1995).
+The Pasadena architectural firm of Taylor, Warren, Nishimoto and Conner (later Taylor and Conner) was selected by the Trustees to formulate a new general plan for the campus, but the architectural design of the buildings fell to William Henry Taylor (1912-1995).
 Born in San Dimas, California, Taylor was a graduate of the University of Southern California (USC).
 In addition to the FJC buildings, he also designed the Public Bathhouse and Pool in Palmdale (1951) and educational buildings at Pasadena City College (1954), Whittier Intermediate School (1956), and Wilson Junior High (1956) in Glendale.
 In this 1958 photograph, Taylor (second from right) hands the keys to the new college library to Board of Trustees President E. William Wylie while head librarian Nancy Carmichael and College Director/President H. Lynn Sheller look on.

 The first building designed by William Taylor was the Science Building, which marked the first permanent structure on the FJC campus devoted solely to science and mathematics.
 Prior to this new building, science and mathematics had been taught in buildings on the Fullerton Union High School campus or, in part, in temporary units moved from the Santa Ana Army base in 1946.
 The two-story structure cost $341,200 ($11.65 per square foot), and an additional $94,625 for laboratory equipment.
 Funds for the construction came from a tax increase voted for capital outlay on May 19, 1950.
 Dr. Arnold O. Beckman (1900-2004), President of Beckman Instruments, Inc. in Fullerton, was asked to speak at the building’s dedication on November 10, 1954.
 The Science Building, shown here in 1955, was demolished in 2010 to make room for another science building.